lincolnyouree/Job-Search-Tracker/README.md

 ![Wireframe](https://i.imgur.com/sqI0Pie.png)

-A full-stack MERN application for organizing and tracking an individual's job search process.
+A full-stack MERN application for organizing and tracking the job search process.

 * Click [here]() to view the app.